 Step-by-Step Solution

-- Check physical connection: Unplug and firmly replug the USB-C headset.
-Try a different USB-C port—some laptops disable audio over certain ports when docked.
+- Check physical connection: Unplug and firmly replug the headset.
+Try every USB-C port on your device—some laptops disable audio over specific ports when docked or when power delivery is active.
+If you’re using a dock, skip it and plug directly into the laptop.

-- Open Device Manager: Press Win + X, then click “Device Manager.”
-Expand “Universal Serial Bus controllers” and look for warnings (yellow triangle) on any USB-C entries.
+- Open Device Manager: Press Win + X, then pick “Device Manager.”
+Expand “Universal Serial Bus controllers” and look for any entries with a yellow warning icon (especially USB-C host controllers like “Intel USB 4.0” or “Renesas/NEC USB 3.0”).

-- Set headset as default playback: Open Settings > System > Sound.
-Under “Output,” choose your headset from the dropdown.
-If it’s missing, click “More sound settings” > “Playback,” right-click your headset, and select “Set as Default Device.”
+- Set headset as default playback: Go to Settings > System > Sound.
+Under “Output,” pick your USB-C headset from the list.
+If it’s nowhere to be found, click “More sound settings” > “Playback,” right-click the headset (if visible), and choose “Set as Default Device.”

 - Toggle Bluetooth: Press Win + A to open Action Center.
-Click the Bluetooth tile to turn it off, wait 10 seconds, then turn it back on.
-Reconnect the headset via Bluetooth if needed.
+Click the Bluetooth tile to turn it off for 10 seconds, then turn it back on.
+This resets Bluetooth coexistence and can clear phantom audio routing conflicts.

 Advanced Checks (if still not working)

 - Run Audio Troubleshooter: Go to Settings > System > Sound, scroll to “More sound settings,” and click “Troubleshoot.”
-Windows will scan for issues and often fix them automatically.
+The built-in tool can sniff out misconfigured audio endpoints and reset them automatically.

 - Disable USB selective suspend: Open Control Panel > Hardware and Sound > Power Options.
-Click “Change plan settings” > “Change advanced power settings.”
-Expand “USB settings > USB selective suspend setting” and set it to “Disabled” for both battery and plugged-in modes.
-Restart.
+Click “Change plan settings” > “Change advanced power settings,” expand “USB settings > USB selective suspend setting,” and set it to “Disabled” for both battery and plugged-in modes.
+Restart your PC to apply.

 If This Didn't Work

-- Try a USB-C to 3.5mm adapter: Some headsets rely on analog audio, and the adapter tricks Windows into treating it as a standard audio device.
+- Use a USB-C to 3.5mm adapter: Some headsets rely on analog audio pathways.
+A certified adapter (Amazon link for examples) can bypass digital routing issues entirely.
 Plug the adapter into the USB-C port, then connect your headset to the 3.5mm jack.

-- Test on another device: Connect the headset to a different computer running Windows 11.
-If it works, the issue is local to your PC (e.g., port damage or driver corruption).
-If not, the headset may need a firmware update from the manufacturer.
+- Test on another device: Connect the headset to a different Windows 11 PC.
+If it works, your original PC likely has a corrupted driver, BIOS setting, or registry issue.
+If it fails on all devices, the headset may need a firmware update from the manufacturer (check their support site).

-- Reset Windows 11 audio: Open Settings > System > Sound, scroll to “Advanced,” and click “Reset all sound devices.”
-This clears corrupted audio profiles but may require reconfiguring custom settings.
+- Reset Windows audio stack: Open Settings > System > Sound, scroll to “Advanced,” and click “Reset all sound devices.”
+This clears corrupted audio profiles but may require you to reconfigure custom equalizer settings or app-specific sound outputs afterward.

 Quick Fix Summary